variantstudios/compasshighschool.org/_drafts/compass-profiles-kayla-crowe-stover.md

 ###### What is your dream project/partnership at Compass?

 A project about untold stories.
 I recently heard a TedTalk about Native American resistant groups, a topic I've always been fascinated about, and the speaker gave a statistic that the highest growing youth population in our country are Native Americans.
 As I continued to listen, I wept over the silenced stories of these young Americans and I wondered where these silenced stories are in our backyard.
 Why do we find it difficult asking people to share their stories?
-For example military vets, immigrants, the new kid in class.
+For example, military vets, immigrants, the new kid in class.
 How do relationships change when we reach out and ask about a person's story?
 When our stories are shared we no longer become invisible, and when other people listen to our stories with compassion change becomes possible.

 ###### What do you believe?